ITINERARIES Exploring Fukuoka Past and Present Experience Kyushu culture in its largest and most vibrant city

 Return to the Tenjin/Nakasu area and enjoy some of Japan’s finest street food at one of Fukuoka’s temporary food stalls, held nightly at different locations.
 Hakata ramen noodles—a milky pork broth with barbecue pork—are the main draw, but it’s also the convivial atmosphere that lures visitors to these tiny, 10-seater restaurants.

-From the Seaside Momochi area, you can see both Shikanoshima and the Uminokamichi Seaside Park.
+From the Seaside Momochi area, you can see both Shikanoshima and the Uminonakamichi Seaside Park.
 Shikanoshima is connected to the mainland via road or can be reached via a 20-minute ferry ride from the Marizon complex.
-Ferries leave approximately once every two hours.
+Ferries leave approximately once an hour.
 Trains also run from Hakata to the island's Saitozaki Station on the JR Kagoshima and Kashii lines.